When you’ll get your first payment

 It’s best to submit your claim as soon as possible after your circumstances change.
 This way there may be less time between your last payment from your employer and your first payment from us.
 We have tips and tools for budgeting and managing your money during this time.

-Once you’ve completed your claim check your Centrelink online account through myGov.
-It will tell you when:
+Once you’ve completed your claim, check your Centrelink online account through myGov.
+It will tell you all of the following, when:

 - we’ve accepted your claim

 - you need to report your income